Teaching and Learning Goals

 - Ability to work productively as a member

 or leader of a team.

 professional standards, regulations, and other financial data to research accounting-related

 issues and apply their findings to various decision settings.

 Values and Attitudes

 Students will demonstrate dedication to the following professional values and attitudes needed for success in the accounting profession:

-- A commitment to continuous improvement and life-long learning to maintain professional knowledge and skills.
+learning throughout life to maintain professional knowledge and skills.

 - Appreciation of diverse world-views